 Your Wisdom Achieves Client Goals

 The end result of our client conversations is to use your wisdom and experience to help your client achieve as many of his goals as possible.
 That’s where true value creation arises.
-By delving into your client’s mindset, you do so in a uniquely positive way.
-Once you understand where the client is coming from, it’s usually quite easy to direct him to a course of action that will work.
+By delving into your client’s mindset you do so in a uniquely positive way.
+Once you understand where the client is coming from, it’s usually quite easy to direct them to a course of action that will work.

 “I understand your desire to cut off the income if your wife remarries.
 So long as you understand that the federal estate tax marital deduction isn’t available when you provide an income interest that terminates in any way before her death, I’m okay drafting it that way for you.”

 Never the let the “tax tail wag the dog” is an adage that a wise law partner told me almost three decades ago.
 Sometimes clients want to do things because they want to do things, come hell or high water.
 So long as they make informed decisions, you’ve done your job, and better yet, you’ve listened to your client and helped him achieve his goal.

 Another trick that I’ve learned over the years is to provide alternatives: